When I started planning this year’s 8th annual round-the-World trip I’d never even heard of tiny Nikoi Island.

-But before each big trip these days I cruise my friend and London-based-travel-writer, Jill’s, website for properties that still need to be reviewed.
+But before each big trip these days I cruise my friend and London-based-travel-writer, Jill’s, eco-hotel website for properties that still need to be reviewed.
 In exchange for doing the review, the writer receives a two-night stay.

-Since I had already penciled in Singapore on the RTW #8 itinerary, Nikoi seemed like the perfect place to escape the buzz of the city for a few days.
+With Singapore already on the RTW #8 itinerary, Nikoi Island seemed like the perfect place to escape the buzz of the city for a few days.

 From there, it’s just a 15-minute speedboat ride to the private island paradise of Nikoi.

 When Nikoi Island was purchased in 2004 by a small group of expatriates residing in Singapore, it was completely uninhabited, truly a deserted island.

 The group had become disenchanted with the resort options easily reachable from Singapore and set out to bring to life their own idea of an island escape.
 They wanted space, privacy, and simple luxuries.

 The goal was to create a relaxed environment akin to visiting a friend’s private island home.

 The result is Nikoi Private Island, which opened to the public in 2007.
 On this private island, you’ll find no rules, no signs, and no room keys.

 And when I say no rules, I mean it.
 For example, when I ask what time the bar closes, I’m told, “when the last guest leaves.”
 That’s the kind of service you can expect here on Nikoi.

 And Nikoi Island is anything but a typical resort development.